MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

     1. Open the **capabilities.json** file in VS Code.

-    2. Remove all the content inside the *dataViewMappings* array (lines 10-30).
+    2. Remove all the content inside the *dataViewMappings* array.

     3. Insert the following code to the *dataViewMappings* array.